DrChrisLevy/DrChrisLevy.github.io/posts/quarto_to_fasthtml/quarto_to_fasthtml.md

 - My quarto blog was hosted on GitHub pages.
 GitHub pages is for hosting static websites.
 For now I'm going to host the converted blog on [Modal](https://modal.com/).
 To keep that all working, I added a redirect route on my branch `gh-pages` to redirect to the new blog.
 This means that anyone who visits [https://drchrislevy.github.io/](https://drchrislevy.github.io/) will be redirected to the new blog.
 This was as simple as asking a LLM what to do and the result was to create two files `index.html` and `blog.html` in the root directory of the repo on the `gh-pages` branch.
 See [here](https://github.com/DrChrisLevy/DrChrisLevy.github.io/tree/gh-pages) for the details.

-For all the juicy details see the [PR]() which made all the changes.
+For all the juicy details see the [PR](https://github.com/DrChrisLevy/DrChrisLevy.github.io/pull/21) which made all the changes.

 ## Deploying to Modal

 Down the road I want to get a custom domain for my blog.
-I don't know where I will end up hosting it in the long run.
-But Modal offers $30/month of compute credits per month for free.
-And I only pay for when the container is running (when people are visiting the blog).
-And right now, it's probably very low traffic.
-So Modal is a great option for now.
-They do support custom domains, but not on the free tier.
+Modal offers $30/month of compute credits per month for free, and I only pay for when the container is running (when people are visiting the blog).
+I set a 3 minute timeout on the container for now and the containers spin up in 1-2 seconds anyway.
+Down the road I can improve this.
+Modal does support custom domains but not on the free tier right now.

 Here is the code I use to deploy the blog to Modal.